MannLabs/alphadia/README.md

 If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
 A detailed guide to installing alphaRaw with mono can be found [here](https://github.com/MannLabs/alpharaw#installation).

 #### 2. Setting up the environment
+For any Python package, it is highly recommended to use a separate, as otherwise dependancy conflicts can occur with already existing packages.
+We generally recommend [miniconda](https://docs.anaconda.com/free/miniconda/).

 Finally, alphaDIA and all its dependencies can be installed by
 ```bash